 AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a career in teaching physical education in grades K - 12 or other related fields such as sports business specialization, fitness management specialization, coaching specialization, and athletic training specialization.
 Students are encouraged to be familiar with the admissions requirements at the university they plan to attend.
 Students may have additional requirements for admission to a teacherpreparatory program.
-Please contact a GCSC adviser or the transfer institution for further guidance.
+Please contact a GCSC advisor or the transfer institution for further guidance.
 The state of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
 Student doing observations in school systems must go to the district in which they will do their observations and comply with the requirements of that system.
 GCSC only has articulation agreements with Gulf, Franklin, and Bay school districts for such observation experiences.
 The students will be required to pay a fee for the cost of the background check.

 GENERAL EDUCATION COURSES Cr.
 Hrs.

-+ ENC1101, English I
++ ENC1101, English I 3

-+ ENC1102, English II
++ ENC1102, English II 3

-+ Approved mathematics (MAC, MGF, STA)
++ Approved mathematics (MAC, MGF, STA) .
+6

 EUH1000 or 1001, Western Civilization 3

-PSY2012 or SYG2000, Psychology/Sociology
+PSY2012 or SYG2000, Psychology/Sociolog

 POS2041, American National Government

-For the following courses, students have several opt tions
+For the following courses, students have sever

 to meet the needed requirement.
-See page 54 for t he
+See page 50 •

 potential courses.

 Physical Science 3

-+ Humanities I
++ Humanities I 3

-+Humanities II
++Humanities II 3

-+Humanities III 3
++Humanities III

 COMMON COURSE PREREQUISITES

-EDF1005, Introduction to the Teaching Profession 3
+EDF1005, Introduction to the Teaching Pro fession 3

-EDF2085, Introduction to Diversity for Educators 3
+EDF2085, Introduction to Diversity for Edu cators 3

-EME2040, Introduction to Technology for Educators.
-3
+EME2040, Introduction to Technology for Educators 3

-ł BSC2085, Anatomy and Physiology I 3
++ BSC2085, Anatomy and Physiology I

 (Meets biology requirement for A.A.)

 BSC2085L, Anatomy and Physiology Lab 1

-HLP1081, Wellness 2
+HLP1081, Wellness

-PET2622, Care & Prevention of Athletic Injuries or

-ł BSC2086, Anatomy and Physiology II 3
++ BSC2086, Anatomy and Physiology II

-BSC2086L, Anatomy and Physiology Lab 1
+BSC2086L, Anatomy and Physiology Lab

-PEN or PEM Activity Classes 2
+PEN or PEM Activity Classes